mikerabat/DelphiFido2/README.md

 ## Apache module ##

 There is now a small project available that allows to integrate the base functionality of WebAuthn into an Apache 2.2 server.
+With Delphi 10.4 it is also possible to create an Apache 2.4 module.
+For the newer Delphi versions the default Apache version is 2.4 - to change this back to Apache 2.2 rename _Web.HTTPD24Impl_ in _fidoWebauthn.dpr_ project file to _Web.HTTPD22Impl_.

 The project also relies on Indy and OpenSSL functionality for the SHA-256 hashing so make sure you keep the latest Indy OpenSSL compatible binaries around.

 Please note there is only a very simple file based key storage and no device storage implemented so anyone using that